-These are full wheatstone bridge strain guages - note the visible production quality difference of old versions vs mine
+These are full wheatstone bridge strain gauges - note the production quality of the old version (top right) vs mine

 I dialed in power / speed / pulse rate to hit 1000 Ω ±10 Ω (down from ±90 Ω).
 Other manufacturing improvements include: